sst/guide/_chapters/monitoring-deployments-in-seed.md

 ![View access logs in prod screenshot](/assets/part2/view-access-logs-in-prod.png)

-If you go back, you can click on **Metrics** we'll be able to get a good overview of our requests.
+If you go back, you can click on **Metrics** to get a good overview of our requests.

 ![Click API metrics in prod screenshot](/assets/part2/click-api-metrics-in-prod.png)

-You'll notice the number of requests that were made, 4xx errors, 5xx error, and latency for those requets.
+You'll notice the number of requests that were made, 4xx errors, 5xx error, and latency for those requests.

 ![View API metrics in prod screenshot](/assets/part2/view-api-metrics-in-prod.png)